 Doctors, dentists, physical therapists, and other medical professionals use cold laser therapy in a variety of ways.
 The main uses for cold laser therapy are tissue repair and relief from pain and inflammation.

-Sports medicine and physical therapy practices use cold laser therapy in the treatment of minor injuries and sprains.
-It is used to help reduce swelling and promote healing of the joints and soft tissue.
+Sports medicine and physical therapy practices often use cold laser therapy in the treatment of minor injuries and sprains, such as:

 Dentists use cold lasers to treat inflamed tissues in the mouth and to heal ulcerations.
-Doctors also use it to treat inflammation caused by arthritis and other chronic autoimmune diseases.
+Doctors use it to treat inflammation caused by rheumatoid arthritis (RA) and other chronic autoimmune diseases.

-Cold laser therapy is used to promote skin rejuvenation.
-Dermatologists use it to treat various skin problems such as ulcers, burns, inflammation of the skin (edema), and rashes (dermatitis).
+Cold laser therapy is used to encourage skin rejuvenation.
+Dermatologists use it to treat various skin problems, including:

-Cold laser therapy is being used to treat hard-to-heal wounds, including wounds related to diabetes.
+Cold laser therapy is also used to treat difficult-to-heal wounds, including wounds related to diabetes.

 Acupuncturists use cold laser therapy for clients who are uncomfortable with needles.
 The low-level laser beams can stimulate your acupoints the same way needles do, but without piercing your skin.

-One of the drawbacks may be time.
-While each session only takes a few minutes, it may take a series of treatments before you can gauge its effectiveness.
+One of the drawbacks of this therapy may be time.
+While each cold laser therapy session only takes a few minutes, it may take as long as a month (with as many as four treatments a week) before you can gauge its effectiveness.

-The home market for cold laser therapy devices is booming.
-These products are marketed for use in treating general aches and pains.
+Cold laser therapy devices are readily available to use at home.
 If you’re considering purchasing a device for home use, there are a few important things to consider.